 The ideal member of a chapter of Delta Sigma Pi is one who subscribes to the objectives of the Fraternity.
 The brother is tolerant and sympathetic to the viewpoint of others.
 Such a member will attempt through college work, scholastic or otherwise, to bring credit to himself/herself and in turn to the Fraternity.
 If elected to chapter office, it should be considered a distinction and an obligation to serve members and the Fraternity.
 The brother should remember that “he profits most who serves best” and that returns from membership in a fraternity are commensurate with the giving.
 The ideal member will therefore give to the Fraternity, and to the Leadership Foundation, to the best of his or her ability and expect the reciprocity which eventually comes to every giver.

 Delta Sigma Pi has long taken a stand against hazing in any form.

-The possession, use and/or consumption of alcoholic beverages during any Fraternity event or pledge process whether local, regional, provincial, national or international in scope, or in any situation sponsored or endorsed by any chapter or by the Fraternity, must be in compliance with any and all applicable laws of the state, province, county, city, college and university.
+The possession, use and/or consumption of alcoholic beverages during any Fraternity event whether local, regional, provincial, national or international in scope, or in any situation sponsored or endorsed by any chapter or by the Fraternity, must be in compliance with any and all applicable laws of the state, province, county, city, college and university.

 Did you miss our previous recruitment events?
 Explore past semesters below & join us for more exciting events!